pingcap/tidb/docs/design/2021-10-22-Enhance-Split-Table-Stability.md

 1. Notify tikv to split regions
 2. Notify pd to scatter regions

-However, because split and scatter tasks are asynchronous, which causes many split and scatter tasks at times, the time cost for the whole splitting table become unstable and rather time-consuming:
+However, because of the following reasons, the time cost for the whole splitting table become unstable and rather time-consuming:
+1. Split and scatter tasks are asynchronous, which will cause many split and scatter tasks at times.
-1. At the same time will cause multiple conflicts on the same region, then we need more time to retry.
+2. At the same time will cause multiple conflicts on the same region, then we need more time to retry.
-2. It is very likely to cause a split from a scattering region, resulting in many 4 replicas regions, which will lead to the time-consuming of split table be unstable.
+3. It is very likely to cause a split from a scattering region, resulting in many 4 replicas regions, which will lead to the time-consuming of split table be unstable.

 More importantly, there exists different ways of tidb and other tools to split and scatter region which make it hard to be managed.